 As the vibrant colors of summer fade and the crisp air of autumn takes over, it’s time to prepare your outdoor spaces for the upcoming winter months.
-Fall clean-up is an essential part of maintaining a healthy and beautiful garden, yard, or outdoor area.
-To help you make the most of this season, here are three essential tips for outdoor fall clean-up:
+It’s an essential part of maintaining a healthy and beautiful garden, yard, or outdoor area.
+To help you make the most of this season, follow these 3 quick tips for fall cleanup:

 1. Clear Away Leaves and Debris